Lesson 60: Major Work Study, Part 4 — Performance and Recording

 Allegro → Adagio

-Twelve beats.
-The transition from Italian energy to French gravity needs space.
+Twelve beats — Italian energy to French gravity needs space.

 Adagio → Giga

-Do not stop and restart mid-movement.
-If something goes wrong, keep going.
-The recording is honest; perfection is for the next session.
+If something goes wrong, keep going — the recording is honest; perfection is for the next session.

 Listening to the recording

-• Tempo: Did each movement breathe at the tempo you intended, or did some rush or drag?
-Compare your recording's bar count against a metronome.
+• Tempo: did each movement breathe at the tempo you intended, or did some rush or drag?

-• Phrasing: Could a listener hear the bar lines as you wanted them — or were they smoothed away by even articulation, or hammered too hard by a tongue?
+• Phrasing: could a listener hear the bar lines as you wanted them?

-• Affect: Are the Largo and the Adagio recognisably different from one another?
-Are the Allegro and the Giga?
+• Affect: are the Largo and Adagio recognisably different?
+The Allegro and Giga?

 The three-item fix list

-Resist writing a long list.
-Pick three things to work on between now and the next run-through — the three that, if fixed, would change the whole recording.
-More than three becomes a backlog that never empties; fewer than three is denial.
+Pick exactly three things to fix before the next run-through — the three that, if fixed, would change the whole recording.
+A typical first list:

 • The Largo's last cadence dragged — the flattement was too long.

-• The Allegro's sixteenth-note sequence in bar 2 still has a fingering hiccup at speed.
+• The Allegro's bar-2 sequence still has a fingering hiccup at speed.

 Memorisation